jasonwzm/monolith/README.md

     app: vm
 ```

+> **Note**: Instructions below are broken as of now.
+We are working on a fix.
+Please check back later.
+Sorry for the inconvenience.

 ### Service Mesh Telemetry

 To set up Kiali as the dashboard for your telemetry, follow the [Kiali install instructions](https://istio.io/latest/docs/tasks/observability/kiali/).